ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

     - e.g. `i32`, `char`, `bool`, references themselves like `&T` and `&mut T`
         - arrays `[T; N]` are `Copy` type too if elements if `T` is `Copy` type
 - `Drop` trait, types that drop/free when they go out of scope, so need ownership tracking
+    - compiler will essentially insert the `drop` on a `Drop` type at the end of it's scope
+    - trait has one method `drop` that you can't call explicitly on a `Drop` type
+        - otherwise compiler cant gaurantee memory safety, double drops or dangling pointers
+    - for manualy drop you can call `std::mem::drop`, e.g. `drop(somevar)`
 - Monomorphization: generics are expanded and defined for each type used at compile time, so no perf hit for using generics
 ### TRAITS
 - follows orphan rule